-Navigating to POS > POS Settings, admin can see the default settings for his POS and can set them accordingly.
+Navigating to POS > POS Settings, the admin can see the default settings for his POS and can set them accordingly as shown below.

-Here admin can set the general settings for the POS like POS heading, brand name, no. of popular products, low stock warning, invoice logo.
+Here admin can set the general settings for the POS like POS heading, POS footer text, brand name, no. of popular products, low stock warning, invoice logo.

 Here the admin can add details of the default customer which will be added to the cart if the POS user hasn’t added any customer to the cart during the check-out process.